 A large number of workers are inclined to cash out their 401(k) plans when leaving their jobs, even though that may mean paying a 10% federal penalty as well as income tax on the money.
 “For some reason, people see this stash of cash and think they can take that vacation or buy that new car, and then just start over in the new job,” Larson says.
 “You can’t afford that do-over.”

 Don’t undo all your hard work saving and investing for retirement by cashing out.
 Instead, consider other options which may include transferring your balance into an IRA, a rollover of the funds into the 401(k) at your new job, or keeping the funds in the original account, if allowed by the plan rules.

 Retirement savings mistake #6: Underestimating your expenses in retirement

-Some financial professionals recommend that retirees plan on needing about 70% of their preretirement income, but that’s not enough for many people, Denning says.
+Some financial professionals recommend that retirees plan on needing about 70% of their preretirement income, but that’s not enough for many people, Larson says.
 Even if you’re spending less on commuting, you may be traveling more and eating out more often.

 Other retirement expenses can include home repairs or renovations, supporting elderly parents and/or your grown children and the expenses associated with living longer than you expect.

 The best way to help make sure you have enough saved is to create an individualized investment plan that includes a realistic projection of your future expenses, Larson says.